Negros bleeding-heart pigeon

-The Negros bleeding-heart pigeon (Gallicolumba keayi) is endemic to the Philippines where it is found on the islands of Negros and Panay.
-It is critically endangered; continuing rates of forest loss on the two islands where it occurs suggest that it will continue to decline.
+The Negros bleeding-heart (Gallicolumba keayi) is a species of ground-dwelling dove endemic to the islands of Negros and Panay in the Philippines.
+Critically endangered, its population is declining due to deforestation and trapping for both bushmeat and the illegal wildlife trade.
 The population is estimated to be just 50 - 249 mature individuals.
-The species has an extremely small, severely fragmented population.
+The species inhabits tropical moist lowland forests and has an extremely small, severely fragmented population.
+Among the five species known as bleeding-hearts, this bird is distinguised by its vertical line heart and crescent marks on each wing.
 The bird is listed as an EDGE species under the analysis of the Zoological Society of London.

-It is considered one of the Western Visayas Big 5 which includes the Walden's hornbill, Visayan spotted deer, Visayan hornbill and the Visayan warty pig.
+It is considered one of the Western Visayas Big 5, which includes the Walden's hornbill, Visayan spotted deer, Visayan hornbill and the Visayan warty pig.

+It is illegal to hunt, capture or possess Negros bleeding-hearts under Philippine Law RA 9147.

 Description

 Ebird describes it as "A very rare medium-sized ground dove of foothill forest floor on Negros and Panay.
 Iridescent greenish-blue on the head and sides to the chest, scaled on the upper back, with brownish flight feathers.
 White underparts narrow from the throat down the chest to the belly.
 Obvious white crescents mark the wing and sides of the chest.
-Note the red “bleeding heart” in the center of the chest.
+Note the red "bleeding heart" in the center of the chest.
 Unlikely to be mistaken if seen well.
 The only other dove likely to flush from the ground would be Asian emerald dove.
 Song is a short, accelerating series of low notes."

+Among the other bleeding hearts, this species is distinguished by its long vertical "heart", bright green color, distinguished white "V" shaped wingbar and breast-side bar.
+This species is monotypic.

+Behaviour and ecology

-25 cm (10-in) is its total length.
-Ground-feeder but roosts and nests on bushes or vines; seen in pairs in a flock.
-Birds with enlarged gonads recorded in April and May and a recent fledgling obtained on May 3.
+25 cm (10-in) is its total length; individually or in pairs.
+Ground-feeder but roosts and nests on bushes or vines.
+The species predominantly feeds on plant material, although there is some potential evidence to suggest that they may also occasionally feed on ground invertebrates.

+Birds with enlarged gonads and a fledgling were obtained to study their behaviour.
+In captivity, the male's heart appears to get brighter and more red during breeding season.
 It has been recorded nesting in March - June with chicks fledging after only 12 days, apparently as an adaptation to the vulnerability of their open and low nests in epiphytic ferns.
 Nests appear to be regularly predated.
-The species predominantly feeds on plant material, although there is some potential evidence to suggest that they may also occasionally feed on ground invertebrates.

-Habitat and Conservation Status
+Habitat and conservation status

 The Negros bleeding-heart lives primarily in primary forest up to 1,200 meters above sea level.
-They are sensitive to habitat disturbance and do not tolerate second growth as well but there are some sparse records..
+They are sensitive to habitat disturbance and do not tolerate second growth as well but there are some sparse records.